EuropeanSwallow/BINGO_MAKER/README.md

 1. Download `bingo_card_generator.html`
 2. Double-click it to open in Chrome or Firefox
-3. Your players and prompts load automatically (pre-loaded with the ESL Birmingham 2026 set)
+3. Your players and prompts load automatically (pre-loaded with random values)
 4. Click **Generate PDF** in the top-right corner
 5. A file called `bingo_cards.pdf` downloads to your Downloads folder — one page per player